xin9le/FastEnum/README.md

 ## 1. Gets pairwised member information

-Sometimes you want value / name pair of enum. `Member<TEnum>` can be used under such cases. `FieldInfo` is also included, so please use it for reflection code.
+Sometimes you want name / value pair of enum. `Member<TEnum>` can be used under such cases.
+Of course supports [deconstruction](https://docs.microsoft.com/en-us/dotnet/csharp/deconstruct) feature. `FieldInfo` is also included, so please use it for reflection code.

 ```cs